Israel commemorates war dead with nationwide pause, sirens - NewsBreak

 Israel commemorates war dead with nationwide pause, sirens

-TEL AVIV, Israel (AP) — Israel honored its soldiers and civilians killed in wars and militant attacks on Wednesday with sirens wailing nationwide for Memorial Day.
+Israel honored its soldiers and civilians killed in wars and militant attacks on Wednesday, with air raid sirens wailed nationwide for two minutes and citizens observing a moment of pause for Memorial Day.

-Ceremonies and poetry readings were held at cemeteries for the over 24,000 people lost in Israel’s conflicts, before the occasion turns more festive at sundown with parties and military flyovers to kick off the country’s 74th Independence Day.
-During the two minutes of sirens, people stood still, heads bowed.
+Ceremonies and poetry readings were held at cemeteries for the over 24,000 people lost in Israel’s conflicts, before the occasion turns more festive at sundown with parties and military flyovers to kick off Independence Day.
+This Friday marks Israel’s 74th.

-“Brothers and sisters, if we are not together, we will not be at all.
-We have no existence as conflicting tribes, rather, only as a varied and united nation,” Prime Minister Naftali Bennett said at the national Memorial Day service at the Mount Herzl military cemetery in Jerusalem on Wednesday.
-“We are all partners.
-We are all here together with one fate, with one mission.”
+"I cannot speak in their names, but I believe that this is what they would want to ask of us: Continue to live together.
+Don’t let arguments divide our people from within,” Prime Minister Naftali Bennett said Tuesday night as he opened the memorial period.

 Last week, as Israel remembered the 6 million Jews killed during the Holocaust, Bennett pleaded for Israelis to refrain from fighting one another even at a time of great division in the fragile government he leads.
 He spoke in the context of recent tensions with Palestinians — but also from deeply personal experience.

-In recent days, his family has received two separate death threats in packages that included live ammunition, demanding he resign.
+In recent days, his family has received two separate death threats: packages that included live ammunition, demanding he resign.

 Bennett said national unity is Israel's “duty” to the fallen.